Oat Bran Muffins (No Flour, Gluten-Free with Sugar-Free Option)

 Instructions

-- Mix wet ingredients in a separate bowl, including any sweetener you’re using.
-(Add stevia here as well, if using.)
+• Mix wet ingredients in a separate bowl, including sweetener if using.

 Notes

-- Sweetener Options: The original recipe uses glycerin plus a small amount of stevia.
+• Sweetener Options: The original recipe uses glycerin plus a small amount of stevia.
 Honey or maple syrup work well on their own.
 Sugar-free syrups are less sweet, so you can add a pinch of stevia if desired.
+I haven't tried it yet but 1/4 cups of a granulated sweetener should work, adding a bit of water as well, if needed.

-- Egg-Free Option: Use a powdered egg replacer or flax egg.
-Both work well.
+• Egg-Free Option: Use a powdered egg replacer or flax egg.
+The powdered version works best.

 Nutrition